 - in some cases, discomfort at the site of the bite

-Other symptoms appear a few days later, such as:
+Other symptoms start a few days later, such as:

 - confusion or aggressive behaviour